Sole Survivor (2000 film): Plot

 Donner, an agent for the Bureau, comes to their aid, after Joe needed someone to help him to get over the loss of his family.
 After meeting Donner, who may never see his friend again, they seek refuge at the home of one of the witnesses, the Ealings, who have met Tucker after she survived the crash.

 After meeting the Ealings, Carpenter tries to sneak inside the Organization and save the children being held hostage.
-Joe and Tucker seek help from Tucker's associates to keep Yates of their trail, but ends up getting shot by one of Yates' men.
+Joe and Tucker seek help from Tucker's associates to keep Yates off their trail, but ends up getting shot by one of Yates' men.
 Tucker dies of her injuries.
 Yates tells Carpenter that he didn't mean for anyone to get hurt during the plane crash and that he is not responsible for what had happened, telling Carpenter that his family was at the wrong place at the wrong time.
 Carpenter wants to kill him in revenge but needs his help to save the children.

 Dewey, the psychic boy who destroyed the plane, kills Yates, as he now knows he would, forcing Yates to shoot himself and his fellow agent.
 Joe and the girl, who he names Nina after his late daughter, are on the run and the boy dies.
 However, the girl shows a vision to Carpenter where his wife and daughter say goodbye to him one last time and they love him very much.
 Having finally found closure, Carpenter thanks her and both of them start a new life elsewhere.

 Differences between the novel and the film

-In the novel the Ealings help Tucker with her injuries by taking her to the hospital, while in the film she dies of her injuries.
+In the novel, the Ealings help Tucker with her injuries by taking her to the hospital, while in the film she dies of her injuries.

-In the novel Yates is ambushed in the bathroom of the building by Carpenter, while in the film Yates is killed by Dewey, the boy with psychic powers.
+In the novel, Yates is ambushed in the bathroom of the building by Carpenter, while in the film Yates is killed by Dewey, the boy with psychic powers.